 We walked in to the temple leaving out slippers at the designated counter , through a security check similar to ones in airports, no cameras and tablets allowed, photography is prohibited inside the temple with a camera, but you can use your phone!!!
 But no photography of the inner sanctum even with phones, which is understandable.
 We wait in the queue to see the god in inner sanctum.
 The queue moves but very slowly, the crowd babbling and whispering, some are not very happy about being in the queue or the slow movement of the queue.
 I amused myself looking at the lovely architecture, frescoes and murals on the wall.
 The frescoes depicts the tales of gods, and the rulers, who have achieved great deeds.
 The temple is massive, one can wander around the temple for days in order to see all the carvings, sculptures and the grandeur.
 Finally when we reach the inner sanctum, we are allowed less then a minute to look at the deity and gently pushed out by the security guards .
 I suppose it is a measure for crowd control and for security of temple.
 There is something magnanimous about these temples, which leaves you in a stupor/silence.

 After a nice cool fresh pomegranate juice we retire to our room for a good night s rest.

 We visited the flower market and Thirumalai Naicker mahal on the last day of our trip.
 Thirumalai NaickerMahal was built in the late 17th century by the Nayaka Dynasty King by the name of Thirumalai, hence the palace acquired the name.
-Only part of the building has survived over the time, but the still out of the residual one can admire the grandeur and the craftsmanship of the architecture.
+Only part of the building has survived over the years, yet out of the residual structure one can get a glimpse of the grandeur and the craftsmanship of the architecture.